Last Updated: July 24, 2024

 Personal Life and Death

 Ward was first married to Carla Evonne Stewart in 1965.
 They divorced a year later in 1966.
-He then married a woman named Silvia though that marriage also ended in divorce.
-Ward married his third wife, Marie-France Boisselle, in 1995.
-She filed for divorce in August of 2013.
+He then married a woman named Silvia, though that marriage also ended in divorce.
+Fred married his third wife, Marie-France Boisselle, in 1995.
+She filed for divorce in August 2013.
 However, they reconciled later that year.
-They remained married until Ward's death on May 8, 2022 at the age of 79.
+They remained married until Ward's death on May 8, 2022, at the age of 79.
 His family did not give any information pertaining to his death.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.